papyrusglobal/papyrus-doc-network/doc/staking.rst

 The easyest way to stake/unstake tokens is to `use Papyrus Wallet. <https://docs.papyrus.network/en/latest/doc/tools.html>`_ Papyrus Wallet works with MetaMask extension and gives you a particularly user-friendly interface for all features of Papyrus Network.
 To stake your tokens just chose staking tab and then fill the fields with stakes or gaslimit and press Stakes button.
-By default - stake will be processed onto your address, function to delegate stakes is in-progress now and will be available soon.
+By default - stake will be processed onto your address.
+To stake on smartcontract - just fill its address to the field and push stake button!
+Remember that only one stake is available to the one smartcontract.
 Main Papyrus Wallet inteface you could see on the screenshot:

 .. image:: images/w1.png